oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 It is important to note that:

  * The input to the hash function is the base64url-encoded Disclosure, not the bytes encoded by the base64url string.
- * The bytes of the output of the hash function are base64url-encoded, not the bytes making up the (often used) hex representation of the bytes of the digest .
+ * The bytes of the output of the hash function are base64url-encoded, not the bytes making up the (often used) hex representation of the bytes of the digest.

 For example, the
 SHA-256 digest of the Disclosure `WyI2cU1RdlJMNWhhaiIsICJmYW1pbHlfbmFtZSIsICJNw7ZiaXVzIl0` would be